cprecioso/limpia-plex/README.md

 - Supports custom extensions.
 Have a lot of video files in an obscure format?
 Well this is your day then, just write `limpia-plex -e mvf "My Library"` (*macarena video file*).
 Want it supported out-of-the-box?
 [Open an issue](https://github.com/cprecioso/limpia-plex/issues/new)
 - **Moves to trash**, doesn't remove directly.
 The best if you have trust issues.
 - Great, informative, colorful output.
+- It actually has an API!
+Self-documentative, though 😁.
 - Actually compatible with plain folder trees, no need for Plex, if you're that organized.
 Therefore, possibly compatible with XMBC or other media managers.
 - Tested in Mac, should be compatible with Windows and Linux (and their trash folders).